-Relaxation: Benefits & Tips
+Relaxation: Benefits & Tips for Acute Pain

 The goal of relaxation is to reduce the effects of stress on your health.
-Since chronic pain produces chronic stress on the body, it is important to regularly practice relaxation techniques that can help your mind and body recover.
+Since acute pain produces stress on the body, it is important to regularly practice relaxation techniques that can help your mind and body recover.
 Relaxation is more than resting or enjoying a hobby; it involves using specific strategies to reduce tension.